Invoke Change with GitHub CodeQL and Tromzo

 GitHub is a phenomenal platform for developers, however security teams also need to solve additional use cases:

-• Group similar bugs into consolidated tickets 🐞
+- Group similar bugs into consolidated tickets π

-• Assign bugs to the right team or person that owns the code repos 🧍
+- Assign bugs to the right team or person that owns the code repos π§

 This is where Tromzo can help operationalize CodeQL at scale with a unified Product Security Operating Platform (PSOP) to enable:

-• Centralized Visibility – aggregates all code repos across multiple source control systems as software assets along with metadata like which repos have scan coverage from CodeQL.
+- Centralized Visibility – aggregates all code repos across multiple source control systems as software assets along with metadata like which repos have scan coverage from CodeQL.
 This centralization of business context, alongside consolidation with vulnerability data from other security scanners (SAST, DAST, IaC Scanners, etc) gives a real time and deduplicated view of security risk across code repos.

-• Security Guardrails – automatically implement guardrail to ensure only the critical code repos or all repos should have CodeQL enabled.
+- Security Guardrails – automatically implement guardrail to ensure only the critical code repos or all repos should have CodeQL enabled.
 In complex enterprise environments, it is not feasible to make enterprise wide changes and enforce Dependabot and CodeQL on every single repo.
-Tromzo’s Security Guardrails allows you to implement security requirements like enabling CodeQL on specific repos that are important to your business and / or in scope for compliance.
+Tromzoβs Security Guardrails allows you to implement security requirements like enabling CodeQL on specific repos that are important to your business and / or in scope for compliance.
 For code repos missing coverage, Tromzo can automate action in Pull Requests or notify using out of band channels like Slack, Jira, Email etc. This truly helps the security teams ensure every single code repo that is important to the business, has Dependabot and CodeQL enabled without any manual intervention from the security team.

-• Workflow Automation – automatically triage, prioritize and consolidate vulnerabilities into actionable alerts.
+- Workflow Automation – automatically triage, prioritize and consolidate vulnerabilities into actionable alerts.
 For example, you can;

-• Automate the routing of tickets to the right teams.
+- Automate the routing of tickets to the right teams.

-• Consolidate vulnerabilities (like XSS) in the same file, multiple places – same bug, same code repo, and aggregate as unique alerts – focus on what is actually important.
+- Consolidate vulnerabilities (like XSS) in the same file, multiple places – same bug, same code repo, and aggregate as unique alerts – focus on what is actually important.

-• Deprioritize certain bugs that are identified as systemic issues that are not relevant to an organization or there are other mitigating controls in other parts of the stack so the development team doesn’t need to focus on them.
+Automate prioritization and deprioritization so your development team can focus on particular classes of bugs.
+Some of our customers have a focus on injection attacks and that gets classified as higher priority over other bugs. - Deprioritize certain bugs that are identified as systemic issues that are not relevant to an organization or there are other mitigating controls in other parts of the stack so the development team doesnβt need to focus on them.

-• Enforce governance with automated due dates with identification of the severity of the alert and automatically assign SLAs based on severity.
+- Enforce governance with automated due dates with identification of the severity of the alert and automatically assign SLAs based on severity.
 Additionally, our customers have customizable policies to address bug classes that need a non-standard SLA.

-• With a two-way sync with Jira, Tromzo can automate the creation of a tickets in Jira Projects of the development teams that own those code repos and route tickets to the right projects based on code ownership.
+- With a two-way sync with Jira, Tromzo can automate the creation of a tickets in Jira Projects of the development teams that own those code repos and route tickets to the right projects based on code ownership.
 Additionally, bug status changes from CodeQL are also synchronized across Jira and other task tracking systems.

-• Reporting & Analytics – enables central teams like product security or application security to enrich security risk with code ownership and clearly communicate the risk owned by various development teams or services.
+- Reporting & Analytics – enables central teams like product security or application security to enrich security risk with code ownership and clearly communicate the risk owned by various development teams or services.
 Measuring KPIs like MTTR, SLA Compliance, Remediation Rates and reporting them per team with leaderboards, is instrumental in driving ownership and accountability of risk across the organization.
 Additionally, the security team can look at categories of vulnerabilities to see what the most common classifications of bugs are by business unit, organization, etc.

 Additionally, in this series of how Tromzo can help with visibility and control within GitHub, we have covered and will be covering: